HomeBlog

 • The fixed monthly amount that is used for covering expenses such as insurance, registration, or deprecation

-• The variable part is used for covering gas, oil, tires, and regular maintenance.
+• The variable part covers fuel costs, oil, tires, and regular maintenance.

 Both payments are non-taxable if you can prove that the expenses are incurred during the business use of a vehicle.

 Instead of reimbursing employees based on their fuel economy, FAVR starts by choosing a standard vehicle that will be used for calculating reimbursement rates.
-The vehicle is selected taking into account what employees need to perform their jobs and not what they actually drive.
+The vehicle is selected considering what employees need to perform their jobs and not what they actually drive.

 Implement a Mileage Tracking App